-The Guide Association at Commonwealth Headquarters.
+The Guide Association at Buckingham Palace Road, in London.

 The Guide Association is an umbrella organisation to the Region.
 The Region is one of nine separately constituted County/Region Associations established under the powers of the Royal Charter to administer guiding in each area.